Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

   For example, if a grocery store raises prices mildly, customers will pay the higher price, rather than driving to another store.
 Demand is relatively inelastic.
   In the long run, customers may choose not to come to the more expensive store in the first place and demand will fall more.
-* While the model internally works with arbitrary periods, the solution has a weekly periodicity baked into how the data is aggregated in pre-processing the ADF pipeline
+* While the model internally works with arbitrary periods, the solution has a weekly periodicity baked into how the data is aggregated in pre-processing the ADF pipeline.
 * We don't check any business rules, such as "the pick-up channel must be prices the same or lower as the delivery channel"
-* Segmentation must be provided externally - we don't generate customer segments automatically
+* Segmentation must be provided externally - we don't yet generate customer segments automatically

 ## Automated Deployment Workflow

-To start, you will need an Azure subscription.
+To start, you will need an Azure subscription to which you have resource creation permissions.
+A free trial subscription is sufficient for learning and experimenting with the solution.

-Go to the [CIQS solution webpage](https://aka.ms/pricingciqs) and deploy the solution.
+First, go to the [CIQS solution webpage](https://aka.ms/pricingciqs) and deploy the solution.
 * The name you give your solution becomes a name for the resource group for tracking your resources and spending.
 * Choose a location that is geographically to your business users.
 * Click Create